tawanaj/tawanaj.github.io/_posts/2024-08-30-pass-the-ball.markdown

 ---

-I flew home for labor day weekend to spend some time with my fam!
+I flew home for labor day weekend to spend some time with my fam.
 I thoroughly enjoyed lounging around, taking the occasional nap and brunching with my sisters :cocktail:!

 While I was away, I took note of how my body felt both inward and outward.
+And assessed everything that has been going on.

-I felt an inward mental and emotional exhaustion.
+I felt mentally and emotionally exhausted.
 I found myself napping for longer than normal.
-I'm not usually a napper but when I do nap, I know its my body's way of telling me it's exhausted :sleeping_bed:.
+I'm not usually a napper but when I do nap, its my body's way of telling me it's exhausted :sleeping_bed:.

  Up until that point, I had been juggling tons of different things, each in their own arena of life: work, day to day life things, family things, selling a house, managing contractors, still trying to prioritize myself and tending to friendships, planning trips and traveling.